Do you want to learn how to get more Google reviews?

 The goal of the second email in this short series is to get a Google review if the customer responded that they were satisfied in email #1.
 You want to get to the point and include a clear call to action.

 Here’s an example:

 The customer has not only purchased your product but has also taken the time to write a review.
 That is a happy customer and definitely deserves a thank you, right?

 Here’s an example of a thank you email you might send:

 The end of a thank you email should always have another type of offer to keep the customer interested.

 This example offers to help with anything else the customer may need.
-In other cases, you could include a link to similar products, a link to your website, or even a link to where the customer can see their review.
+In other cases, you could include:

 Now that you know what to say in your email series, you’ll definitely want to get things automated.